cahirwpz/mimiker/README.md

 # Mimiker: Unix-like system for education and research purposes

-Mimiker's main goal is to deliver complete operating system – kernel and a set of userspace programs, that constitutes a minimal Unix-like system.
+Mimiker's main goal is to deliver minimal Unix-like operating system, i.e. the kernel and a set of userspace programs.

 Kernel design is heavily inspired by FreeBSD & NetBSD systems with some ideas taken from Linux, Plan9 and other OSes.
 We spend a lot of time reading source